-\paragraph{Performance figures of six metrics over iterations for our NeCA model} Our NeCA model is optimised for each individual data and we record the quantitative evaluation results of different metrics every 100 iterations for them.
-Here we use two RCA data examples to show how the performance improves iteratively by our NeCA model with clinical-angle projections as illustrated in Fig.~\ref{iter_results_rca_clinical}, under a binarisation threshold of $0.5$.
+\paragraph{Optimizing the Performance of our NeCA Model over Iterations} Our NeCA model is optimised for each individual data point, and we record the quantitative evaluation results of different metrics every 100 iterations.
+Here, we use two RCA example data points to show how the performance improves iteratively using our NeCA model with clinical-angle projections, as illustrated in Figure~\ref{iter_results_rca_clinical}.

-We can see from Fig.~\ref{iter_results_rca_clinical} that the performance does not start to improve until at least half of the total iterations, i.e., after 2500 iterations.
-We can also find that usually it takes less than 2000 iterations to reach decent results after the start of improvement.
+We can see from Figure~\ref{iter_results_rca_clinical} that the performance starts to improve after 2000 iterations.
+We can also find that it usually takes less than 2000 iterations to reach good results after the improvement starts.

-\paragraph{Running time} For supervised 3D U-Net model after training, it only takes several seconds to do 3D coronary tree reconstruction given input projections, which can be regarded as real-time reconstruction.
-However, in respect to our model to optimise for one RCA projection data with reconstruction volume size $128 \times 128 \times 128$ up to 5000 iterations, it in average takes 1 hour and 4 minutes.